getsocial-im/getsocial-android-sdk/README.md

 In **Eclipse** , create a directory called "libs" in your project, if it does not exist already.

-Copy the “getsocial-android-sdk.jar” file into the libs directory.
+Copy the "getsocial-android-sdk.jar" file into the libs directory.

 Right-click on it and then click on ‘Add to Build Path’ in the Build Path submenu.

 In **Android Studio** , create a directory called "libs" in your project, if it does not exist already.

-Copy the “getsocial-android-sdk.jar” file into the libs directory.
+Copy the "getsocial-android-sdk.jar" file into the libs directory.

-Add the reference to the “getsocial-android-sdk.jar” in the build.gradle.
+Add the reference to the "getsocial-android-sdk.jar" in the build.gradle.